 Acceleration - Examples, Meaning, Types, Formula, Faqs

-The rate at which a person's velocity changes in both speed and direction over time is called acceleration.
+The rate at which an object's velocity changes in both magnitude and direction over time is called acceleration.
 A point or object is accelerated if it moves faster or slower in a straight line.
 On a circle, the direction of motion is constantly changing.
 Even if the speed is constant, the motion is accelerated.
 Both effects contribute to the acceleration of all other types of motion.
+The formula of acceleration is:

 $ \vec{a}=\frac{\text { change in velocity }}{\text { time taken }}=\frac{\vec{v}_f-\vec{v}_i}{t}$